Rated Excellent Online

 "After having to pay a ridiculous amount due to the interest rate hike, we have now got a more suitable monthly payment, consolidated a loan and have money left for hopefully a loft conversion."

-Alternatives to a Repayment Holiday
+Alternatives to a Payment Holiday

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.